WarezNT/proxmox-security-suite/README.md

 ---

+## ⚠️ DISCLAIMER

+**USE AT YOUR OWN RISK**

+This software is provided "as is", without warranty of any kind, express or implied.
+The authors and contributors:

+- Make **NO WARRANTIES** regarding the security, reliability, or functionality of these scripts
+- Are **NOT LIABLE** for any damages, data loss, system failures, or security breaches that may occur
+- **DO NOT guarantee** that these scripts will prevent all security threats or attacks
+- **STRONGLY RECOMMEND** testing in a non-production environment first
+- **ADVISE** maintaining proper backups before making any system changes

+**By using this software, you acknowledge that:**
+- You understand the risks involved in modifying system security configurations
+- You have adequate technical knowledge or will seek professional assistance
+- You accept full responsibility for any consequences of using these scripts
+- The authors cannot be held liable for any direct or indirect damages

+**Security Note:** This suite implements industry-standard security practices, but no security solution is 100% foolproof.
+Always maintain multiple layers of security, keep systems updated, and monitor regularly.

+---

 ## 🌟 Why This Project?

 Unlike manual hardening guides or partial security scripts, this is the **only complete security automation suite** for Proxmox: